WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Experiments And Analysis

 \subsection{Summary}

 WARBERT achieves the best performance in all metrics.
 WARBERT shows its superiority over the baseline models and also demonstrates the effect of the hierarchical architecture by showing improvements over its component WARBERT(R) and WARBERT(M).
 We verify the effectiveness of the components of the WARBERT by ablation study and it shows the effect of the dual-component feature fusion and attention comparison strategy.
 We further investigate the impact of the candidate number $H$ and the weighting factor $\lambda$ on the inference time and performance of the model.
+The case study illustrates WARBERT's recommendation behavior on representative mashups, and the limitations analysis identifies systematic failure patterns.